NYU-IOS-App-Developers/Group-App-Project/README.md

 ### 5. Networking
 * Login Screen
   * (Read/GET) Query logged in user object (if already logged in)
+  * (Read/GET) Check if user already exists in database
 * Registration Screen
   * (Create/POST) Create a new user that information will be associated with
 * Recipe Section Result Screen